sjbennett123/polarlarp/content/rules/_index.md

 Sarr must wear makeup to appear as one of the large hunting cats.
 The bottom of the nose should be dark.
 Whiskers, stripes or spots may be added if appropriate.
 If you play a black panther Sarr, you must wear a prosthetic cat nose, cat ears, or other additions to make it clear to all that you are not a drae.

-Scenting: Sarr have superior scenting abilities, and as such may detect an alchemical substance or disease on an item if they spend three seconds inspecting it.
+**Scenting**: Sarr have superior scenting abilities, and as such may detect an alchemical substance or disease on an item if they spend three seconds inspecting it.
 This racial skill does not allow them to tell what kind of alchemical substance or disease is present.

 Sarr may buy the skill Resist Poison.
 Sarr cannot use Bows, Crossbows, One Handed Blunt weapons, Staves, Thrown Weapons, or Two Handed Blunt weapons.
 The only Small Weapon allowable is a dagger or hatchet.
 All weapons must be edged.